zaiisao/Documentation/en/cloud-recording/cloud_recording_rest.md

 ## Upload and manage the recorded files

-After the recording starts, the Agora server automatically splits the recorded content into multiple TS files and keeps uploading them to the third-party cloud storage until the recording stops.
+After the recording starts, the Agora server automatically splits the recorded content into multiple TS/WebM files and keeps uploading them to the third-party cloud storage until the recording stops.

 ### Recording ID